ataparia-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 **Detached Signature**

-In Open Banking, the JSON Web Signature (JWS)can be detached.
-In that case the payload is omitted from the JWS and is sent separately.
+In Open Banking, the JSON Web Signature (JWS) can be detached.
+In that case, the payload is omitted from the JWS and is sent separately.
 The detached JWS will be in the format `<header>..<signature>`.
 The `payload` missing from the JWS must be located on the Message via a Selector expression.
 This will typically be `${content.body}` as expected for Open Banking but is configurable in the filter.

 The detached signature is *disabled* by default in JWT Verify filter.
-It can be enabled by selecting the tickbox `Support detached payload`.
+It can be enabled by selecting the tickbox **`Support detached payload`**.
 In that case, the location of the `payload` must be specified which is defaulted to `${content.body}`.
 The validation works as follows:

-* When supporting detached signatures is enabled and at runtime, a token with a detached signature is processed and the filter can locate the detached payload at the location specified the filter passes.
+* When supporting detached signatures is enabled and at runtime, a token with a detached signature is processed and the filter can locate the detached payload at the location specified, the filter passes.

-* When supporting detached signatures is enabled and at runtime, a token with a detached signature is processed and the filter cannot locate the detached payload at the location specified the filter fails.
+* When supporting detached signatures is enabled and at runtime, a token with a detached signature is processed and the filter cannot locate the detached payload at the location specified, the filter fails.

-* When supporting detached signatures is disabled and at runtime, a token with a detached signature is processed and the filter fails.
+* When supporting detached signatures is disabled and at runtime, a token with a detached signature is processed, the filter fails.

-* When supporting detached signatures is either enabled or disabled and at runtime, a compact token is processed and the filter passes.
+* When supporting detached signatures is either enabled or disabled and at runtime, a compact token is processed, the filter passes.